 In this quick-start tutorial you will learn how to configure free, auto-renewing SSL certificates for WordPress websites that are hosted on Google Cloud compute engine using the Click-to-Deploy version of WordPress on Google Cloud.

-Go to your Google Compute homepage and click the hamburger menu in the upper left-hand corner.
+At first, connect with Google Compute main page and click the hamburger bar in the upper left-hand part.

-Go to your Compute Engine, then to VM instances to access your WordPress installation.
+Then go to your Compute Engine, then to VM i/o access your WordPress installation.

-Click the SSH button to connect to your VM instance.
+Press on the Secure Shell (SSH) button to connect with VM instance.

 2. Check Operating System

-Now that you’ve connected to your VM instance, paste the command below in your terminal in order to check your operating system.
+In that stage you’ve connected to your VM instance, paste the command as per below in your terminal in order to check your operating system.
 After running the command, take note of the operating system, which is Debian 9.7 (stretch) in this example.

 3. Generate Certificate Instructions